Skip to main content

 You can also manually adjust the Temperature and Top P settings individually, this implies a "Custom" creativity setting to indicate you've created your own unique configuration.

 Temperature controls how random or predictable responses are - lower values make responses more consistent, higher values introduce more variety.
-Top P determines how focused the responses are - lower values make the Agent stick to the most likely options, higher values allow for more exploration of different possibilities.
+Top P determines how focused the responses are - lower values make the agent stick to the most likely options, higher values allow for more exploration of different possibilities.

 E-learning Video

-For further guidance, watch our e-learning video on Agent Settings in HALO.
+For further guidance, watch our e-learning video on agent settings in HALO.

 https://vimeo.com/1060522318/6c07881978